This post originally appeared on the Contact-Infinite Futures blog on August 30, 2011.

 Merriam-Webster defines the word person as a “human, individual” or “the personality of a human being.”
 Dictionary.com goes with “a human being, as distinguished from an animal or a thing.”
 Wikipedia says a person is “a human being, or an entity that has certain capacities or attributes associated with personhood… agency, self-awareness, a notion of the past and future, and the possession of rights and duties…”

 If we did find intelligent life, would humanity have a large contingent of xenophobes who reject the rights of aliens – on the grounds that the extra-terrestrials are inferior, dangerous, or just too different?
-Would we – and how would we – change our laws, morals and beliefs to accommodate someone who is not a human being?
-In the U.S., most states don’t allow gay marriage.
+How would we change our laws, morals and beliefs to accommodate someone who is not a human being?
+In the U.S., as of this writing, most states don’t allow gay marriage.
 Would they allow alien/human marriage?

 Would aliens be assumed to possess a soul?
 Would they be children of God, or fallen angels?
 Proof of God, or evidence against the Bible?

 These are difficult questions, but I think they’re worth pondering.
-SF too often takes one of the easy roads – no aliens/widespread acceptance of aliens, inspiring/invasive – rather than addressing the very complicated (and probably much more realistic) issues in between.
+SF too often takes one of the easy roads – no aliens or widespread acceptance of aliens, inspiring or invasive – rather than addressing the very complicated (and probably much more realistic) issues in between.